nagasudhirpulla/electron_dashboard_dummy_data_adapter/README.md

 ## Dummy Data Adapter

 This is a data adapter template project in WPF made for Electron Dashboard.
+Know more about Data Adapters for Electron Dashboard [here](https://github.com/nagasudhirpulla/electron_react_dashboard/wiki/Data-Adapters).

 You can use this template project as a starting point to create a custom data adapter for Electron Dashboard